 - Pick up litter regularly

-My savings reports
+2019 savings reports

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the top bar.

 As I am working towards financial independence and early retirement (FIRE), I decided to track my monthly income and outgoings, starting with thi...

 Welcome to my monthly savings report for August 2019.
 Not much has changed, and of course, I am still working towards financial independence and ...